Political Science (PLSC)

 PLSC 2425 Religion in American Politics (4 Credits)

 This course offers a broad, critical overview of the relationship, and some of the tensions, between religion and politics in the United States.
 We first review how the historical presence of a variety of American religious groups and perspectives on the relationship between church and state have impacted the nation's often conflicted sense of identity as well as the tenor of our ongoing debates about - and within - religion in American politics.
 That gives us a foundation for exploring a number of current "hot button" issues like debates over "moral values" and faith-based initiatives.
+Satisfies the department distribution requirement in American politics.
 Prerequisite: sophomore standing.

 PLSC 2430 Political Parties & Interest Groups (4 Credits)

 Evolution and structure of political parties; how they mobilize voters and provide leadership of political issues.
+Satisfies the department distribution requirement in American politics.
 Prerequisite: sophomore standing.